 - 1 ½ teaspoons water

-- Combine Dry Ingredients: Sift the bread flour into a mixing bowl and add the salt and yeast on opposite sides of the bowl, stirring each one in with your finger.
+- Sift the bread flour into a mixing bowl and add the salt and yeast on opposite sides of the bowl, stirring each one in with your finger.

-- Add Wet Ingredients: Add the olive oil, sauteed garlic, basil, tomato powder, and sun dried tomatoes and stir with the paddle attachment on low speed to combine.
+- Add the olive oil, sauteed garlic, basil, tomato powder, and sun dried tomatoes and stir with the paddle attachment on low speed to combine.
 Gradually trickle in the water and mix to form a slightly sticky dough.
+Depending upon the brand of flour and humidity, you may need to add more than 1 cup of water.

-- First Prove: Shape the dough into a ball and place in a greased bowl.
+- Shape the dough into a ball and place in a greased bowl.
 Cover and put in a warm place until it has at least doubled in size, about 1 hour.

-- Second Prove: Cover and let the loaf rise until it is springy to the touch, about 45 minutes.
+- Cover and let the loaf rise until it is springy to the touch, about 45 minutes.

 - Use bread flour, not all-purpose, for this recipe.
 All-purpose lacks the protein content necessary to create a high rising, chewy loaf.